Skip to content

 MCP Server

-FlutterProbe ships an MCP (Model Context Protocol) server as a standalone binary called probe-mcp that exposes your test suite as tools callable by AI agents.
-Once connected, Claude Desktop, Cursor, or any MCP-compatible client can read the live widget tree, write tests, run them, and inspect results — all without leaving the AI chat.
+FlutterProbe ships an MCP (Model Context Protocol) server as a standalone binary called probe-mcp that exposes your entire test suite as tools callable by AI agents.
+Once connected, Claude Desktop, Cursor, or any MCP-compatible client can manage devices, write and run tests, record interactions, generate reports, and inspect results — all without leaving the AI chat.

 As of v0.6.0, the MCP server is a separate binary probe-mcp.
-The legacy probe mcp-server subcommand still works (it runs the same code embedded in the main binary) but prints a deprecation notice on stderr.
+The legacy probe mcp-server subcommand still works but prints a deprecation notice on stderr.
 Update your MCP client configuration to point at probe-mcp directly.

 ToolDescription